Join our LinkedIn groups:

 If your company has job openings, post them on the Career Center's LinkedIn group.
 Students and other alumnae can view them and respond to you directly!

 Look for a job or post job openings from your company on Hollins's HUCareers on the Experience network.
+The job openings network is currently being updated and a new website will be available soon!

 If you have not yet registered, please contact the Career Center to find out how to log in: firstname.lastname@example.org or (540) 362-6364.